How Often Do People Change Jobs?

 The Average Number of Times People Change Jobs

-Today, the average person changes jobs ten to fifteen times (with an average of 12 job changes) during his or her career.
+Fuzzy definitions aside, the average person changes jobs 10 to 15 times (with an average of 12 job changes) during his or her career.

 Many workers spend five years or less in every job, so they devote more time and energy transitioning from one job to another.
 In January 2016, the Bureau of Labor Statistics reported the average employee tenure was 4.2 years, down from 4.6 years in January 2014.